DIY Vanilla Extract

 7) Strain (or not) and give away or use.

 You'll need a fine sieve (if straining) and some cute labels.

 The vanilla bean and spirit concoction will become usable extract after one month.
 You can remove the vanilla beans and strain the extract through a fine sieve into a new container; this will also remove some of the vanilla seeds from the extract.
 Or you can leave the vanilla beans in the container to steep indefinitely.
 The alcohol will preserve the beans and the extract flavor will continue to get stronger and stronger.
 With this approach, you can continue to “top off” your extract with additional spirit as you use it – though, eventually, you’ll want to start fresh!
 Don't forget to label your extract with which vanilla beans and spirit you used.

 8) Collect recipes using your homemade vanilla extract.

 If you’re looking for some new recipes in which to feature your homemade vanilla, look no further!

 - Almost Oh-ree-oh!: Those sandwich cookie favorites get a homemade spin with vanilla extract and decadent black onyx and Dutch cocoa powder.

 - Biscotti de Regina (Italian Sesame Seed Cookies): These crumbly butter cookies are perfect for an afternoon coffee or tea break.

 - Texas Sheet Cake: They say that everything’s bigger in Texas.
 This big on flavor cake proves that bigger is sometimes better!

-- Chinese Five Spice Carrot Cupcakes with Ginger Frosting: The aromatic spices in this recipe update a classic carrot cake.
+- Chinese Five Spice Carrot Cupcakes: The aromatic spices in this recipe update a classic carrot cake.